censoredplanet/censoredplanet/docs/satellite.rst

     * :code:`test_url` : String
         The domain being queried.
     * :code:`response` : JSON object
         The resolver's returned answer IPs for the queried domain are the keys.
 Each answer IP is mapped to an array of its tags that matched the control tags - if the IP is in the control set, "ip" is appended and if the IP has no tags, "no_tags" is appended.
+Also has an :code:`rcode` field mapping to a list of response codes for the trials.
     * :code:`passed_control` : Boolean
         Equals true if both control queries were successful.
     * :code:`in_control_group` : Boolean